gokuthug1/gplr/README.md

     -   Intuitive menu separates track selection from style customization.
     -   Customize font, size, color, background, and opacity.
 -   **Persistent Customization:**
-    -   Control playback speed (0.5x to 2x).
+    -   Control playback speed (0.5x to 8x).
     -   Customize the player's primary accent color and caption styles.
     -   All settings are saved in `localStorage` to persist across sessions.
+-   **Volume Memory:** Remembers your last volume and mute settings between sessions.
 -   **Volume Booster:** Utilizes the Web Audio API to boost volume up to 200%, accessible via a control button or `Ctrl`+`Z`.
+-   **Central Action Indicator:** Provides clear visual feedback for play, pause, seek, and volume changes.
+-   **Double-Click Fullscreen:** Quickly toggle fullscreen by double-clicking the video.
 -   **Thumbnail Previews on Scrub:** See a video frame preview when hovering over the progress bar.
 -   **Comprehensive Keyboard Shortcuts:** Full control over playback, volume, seeking, fullscreen, speed, and more.
--   **Fully Refactored & Modernized:** Written in modern ES6+ JavaScript with no external dependencies.
+-   **Modern & Dependency-Free:** Written in modern ES6+ JavaScript with no external dependencies.
 -   **Native Browser Features:** Full support for Picture-in-Picture and Fullscreen modes.
 -   **Responsive & Lightweight:** Looks great on all screen sizes.
 -   **Simple Integration:** Add it to your site with a single script tag and a CSS class.